 - The beach/dune habitat found on barrier islands is particularly important to nesting sea turtles and shorebirds.
 These species rely on the dynamic nature of the beach and need storms to re-create wide beaches with bare sand.
-Loggerhead, Green, Leatherback, and Kemp's Ridley sea turtles are federally-listed species that nest on North Carolina's barrier islands. - Maritime forest is found on the upper dunes and flats protected by salt water and sea spray.
+Loggerhead, Green, Leatherback, and Kemp's Ridley Sea turtles are federally-listed species that nest on North Carolina's barrier islands.
+The protection of beach and dune habitat is also critical for protecting infrastructure and development from flooding associated with rising sea levels, storm surge, and storms. - Maritime forest is found on the upper dunes and flats protected by salt water and sea spray.
 It is one of North Carolina's most endangered habitats due to the development of barrier islands.
-Maritime forest is important breeding and migration habitat for migratory birds, and key breeding habitat for the eastern painted bunting (Passerina ciris)- rare in North Carolina. - Estuarine communities include a variety of habitats from mud flats and algal mats to marshes and small islands.
-Waterfowl, birds-of-prey, shorebirds and furbearers all use estuarine habitat during some stage of their life cycles. - Coastal fringe forest occurs along the mainland edge usually on sand bluffs overlooking estuaries.
-Small mammals, amphibians and reptiles seek refuge here, along with migrating birds.
-The Calcareous Coastal Fringe natural community, a variety of coastal fringe forest, is considered globally rare.
+Maritime forest is important breeding and migration habitat for migratory birds, and key breeding habitat for the eastern painted bunting (Passerina ciris)- rare in North Carolina.